 Alternative approaches do exist and should be inspired by a rights-based perspective in which all votes have equal value.
 Independent commissions of the sort that have been organized in the past have considerable value and merit further attention.
 All independent commissions and processes to date have come to much the same conclusions in favour of reforming our electoral system.

 Alternative approaches to citizen engagement have included two citizens assemblies, one in BC and one in Ontario, and various ways of engaging citizens directly in Quebec.
 What distinguishes such processes from referendums is that they involve a deliberative and learning-based approach in which citizens interact with each other and with experts to arrive at their own considered conclusions.
 Research conducted by the authors of When Citizens Decide shows that citizens’ assemblies lead to consensus views that are relatively free of partisan considerations, based on what they feel is needed according to the democratic principles they themselves have chosen to focus upon.
 Citizens’ assemblies are increasingly being used around the world to find consensus on complex and divisive issues.

-The best road to a proportional electoral system for the next federal election in 2023 is likely to be a citizens assembly rather than a referendum.
+The best road to a proportional electoral system is likely to be a citizens assembly rather than a referendum.
 The aim would be for a representative assembly of citizens to consider the challenges faced by our current electoral system and to propose a way forward that reflects the consensus achieved by that assembly, including recommendations about finalizing any remaining details and next steps to ensure that citizens’ interests are respected.
 We fully expect that the terms of reference would include consideration of all systems options, including the status quo.

 Ensuring a Legitimate Citizens’ Process